fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 1. We send message to background script `{"type": "get-fingerprint"}`.
 2. Background creates a new window that points to the **website** url.
-3. **website** uses the Pro Agent to obtain data, and passes it back to chrome extension via `chrome.runtime.sendMessage`.
+3. **website** uses the Pro Agent to obtain data, and passes it back to Chrome extension via [native communication channel](https://developer.chrome.com/docs/extensions/mv3/messaging/#external-webpage).
 4. Background scripts waits for the message, and then passes it back to the sender.
 5. Created window is closed.